-Source: Climate Focus (2022); and AMRO staff calculations.
 Note: Excludes nonretired voluntary offset credits from international projects that are not assigned to any country in particular.
-BR = Brazil; CD = Democratic Republic of Congo; Market and the second s CN = China; ID = Indonesia; IN = India; KE = Kenya; KH = Cambodia; KR = Korea; LA = Lao PDR; MM = Myanmar; MÝ = Malaysia; PE = Peru; PH = Philippines; SG = Singapore; TH TR = Turkey; US = United States; VN = Vietnam.
+BR = Brazil; CD = Democratic Republic of Congo;

+TH = Thailand; CN = China; ID = Indonesia; IN = India; KE = Kenya; KH = Cambodia; KR = Korea; LA = Lao PDR; MM = Myanmar; MY = Malaysia; PE = Peru; PH = Philippines; SG = Singapore; TH TR = Turkey; US = United States; VN = Vietnam.

 The region is also becoming a substantial source of demand for voluntary carbon offsets as more companies adopt carbon-reduction targets.
 Out of some 3,400 companies that have signed up to the Science-Based Targets Initiative-a multilateral partnership that helps companies meet emission-reduction targets-about 500 are in ASEAN+3.
-Moreover, the region's demand is poised to expand as more multinationals require their Asia-based supply chains to follow stricter environmental standards.
-Thailand's state-owned electricity generator, together with 10 of the country's largest energy-sector companies, set up a voluntary emission offset program in 2021 where members could trade carbon credits (Thanthong-Knight 2021).
+Moreover, the region's demand is poised to expand as more multinationals require their Asia-based supply chains to follow stricter environmental standards.48 Thailand's state-owned electricity generator, together with 10 of the country's largest energy-sector companies, set up a voluntary emission offset program in 2021 where members could trade carbon credits (Thanthong-Knight 2021).